Rabies Day Out

 (15:34 – 15:55)

-It looks a lot like a bullet with a cylindrical shape that becomes tapered on one end, like a cone-like end on one side.
+It looks a lot like a bullet with a cylindrical shape that becomes tapered on one end, kind of like a cone-like end on one side.
 After a bite, the rabies virus can attach to the nicotinic acetylcholine receptors on muscle cells.
-So, those receptors are the primary receptors responsible for muscle contraction.
+So those receptors are just the primary receptors responsible for muscle contraction within muscles.

 (15:55 – 16:31)

-After replicating in muscle cells, the virus can cross the synaptic cleft, which is the gap between the muscle cell and the motor neuron cell, and can bind to the neural cell adhesion molecule, also known as NCAMs, on neuronal cells.
+After replicating in muscle cells, the virus is able to cross the synaptic cleft, which is that gap between the muscle cell and the motor neuron cell, and can bind to the neural cell adhesion molecule, also known as NCAMs, on neuronal cells.
 The virions then travel in a retrograde direction within the axons.
-The axons will be the long part of a nerve cell, and they move at a remarkably slow rate of less than half an inch a day to at most 15 inches per day.
+The axons are going to be the long part of a nerve cell, and they move at a remarkably slow rate of less than half an inch a day to at most 15 inches per day.

 (16:31 – 16:52)

-This slow movement of the virus up the central nervous system will be important to remember when discussing treatments later.
+And this slow movement of the virus up the central nervous system is going to be important to remember when we talk about treatments later.
 The virus then replicates in the motor neurons and eventually reaches the brain, and it will also migrate to the salivary glands.
 We’ve known about rabies for a long time.

 (16:52 – 17:10)

 There are some legal documents from 2300 BC in Mesopotamia, in which there was, I guess, almost like a lawsuit.
-And there was a guy that got bit by a rabid dog, and he died.
-And the courts determined that the dog’s owner had to pay this massive fine.
+And there was a guy that got bit by a rabid dog and he died.
+And the courts determined that the owner of the dog had to pay like this massive fine.

 (17:11 – 17:41)

 We also have records from Hippocrates around 400 BC, Aristotle around 350 BC, Democritus around 400 BC, and Pliny in the 1st century.
 There have been a number of ineffective treatments invented throughout those times.
-The most intense one occurred throughout the Middle Ages, around the 5th through the 15th century.
+I think the most intense one occurred throughout the Middle Ages, around the 5th through the 15th century.

 (17:41 – 18:03)

-These monks would keep this large spike or nail that’s ornamental on one end, called the St. Hubert’s key.
-And what they would do was heat this thing red hot.
-And if an animal bit you, they would try to cauterize the wound with this extremely hot metal spike.
+These monks would keep this large spike or nail that’s kind of ornamental on one end, and it’s called the St. Hubert’s key.
+And what they would do was they would heat this thing up red hot.
+And if you were bit by an animal, they would try to cauterize the wound with this extremely hot metal spike.

 (18:04 – 18:21)

-And also, I guess, for luck, they would try to brand dogs and other animals to try to ward off them getting the virus.
-Of course, that didn’t work either.
-The significant breakthrough treatment for rabies came in 1886 from Louis Pasteur and his collaborator, Émile Roux.
+And also, I guess, for luck, they would also try to brand dogs and other animals to try to ward off them getting the virus.
+Of course, that didn’t really work either.
+The big breakthrough treatment for rabies came in 1886 from Louis Pasteur and his collaborator, Émile Roux.

 (18:21 – 18:38)

-So, most people know Pasteur for his process of heating milk to kill bacteria, which is what the pasteurized label on your milk means.
-But he had many significant contributions, one of the most important being creating the first rabies vaccine.
+So most people know Pasteur for his process in heating up milk to kill bacteria, which is what the pasteurized label on your milk means.
+But he had a number of significant contributions, one of the most important being creating the first rabies vaccine.
 So up until this vaccine was made, rabies was essentially an incurable and fatal disease.

 (18:39 – 19:01)

 Pasteur and team took the nerves of infected rabbits and dried them out to make a killed inactivated vaccine.
-He first tested this vaccine out on 50 dogs and then on a nine-year-old boy named Joseph Meister, who received 13 painful shots to the abdomen over 11 days.
-This was a controversial move on Pasteur’s part because he was not a medical doctor.
+And he first tested this vaccine out on 50 dogs, and then on a nine-year-old boy named Joseph Meister, who received 13 painful shots to the abdomen over an 11-day period.
+Yeah, this was kind of controversial move on Pasteur’s part, because he was not a medical doctor.

 (19:02 – 19:26)

-But Pasteur was so famous then that many people gave him a free pass because he was like this amazing genius wizard.
+But Pasteur was so famous at the time, I think a lot of people gave him a free pass, because he was like this amazing genius wizard.
 Meister was the first of many hundreds to receive the vaccine over the next year, and this was the beginning of what is now the famous Pasteur Institutes in Paris.
-Joseph worked as a caretaker in the Pasteur Institute later on as an adult, all the way until he died in 1940.
+Joseph worked as a caretaker in the Pasteur Institute later on as an adult, all the way until his death in 1940.

 (19:27 – 19:56)

-While this seems like a happy ending, it isn’t.
+While this seems like it’s a happy ending, it actually isn’t.
 When he was 60 years old in 1940, the Nazis invaded France and Paris, and he had sent his family away to try to save them from the invading army.
-Overwhelmed with guilt of not knowing what happened to them, Joseph committed suicide right before his family returned to Paris.
+And overwhelmed with guilt of not knowing like what happened to them, Joseph actually committed suicide right before his family returned to Paris.

 (19:56 – 20:12)

 Later on that same day.
-I remember my mom used to threaten me when I was a kid for going out into the woods and touching animals.
+I remember my mom used to threaten me when I was a kid from going out into the woods and like touching animals.
 She would tell me I would have to get those 13 painful shots in my stomach.

 (20:12 – 20:32)

-So it’s like this old wives tale.
-The modern vaccine isn’t like that now; it’s different.
-So instead, you receive one shot of an anti-rabies antibody and then four vaccine shots near the bite site, with the remainder injected on your back shoulder over two-week periods that you maintain your antibodies.
+So it’s kind of like this old wives tale.
+The modern vaccine isn’t like that now, it’s different.
+So instead you receive one shot of an anti-rabies antibody, and then four vaccine shots near the bite site, with the remainder injected on your back shoulder over two week periods that you maintain your own antibodies.

 (20:33 – 20:51)

-What’s different from this vaccine compared to many others is that you get it after encountering the virus, so post-exposure prophylaxis.
-Altogether, about 50 million people are treated this way each year.
-This works for this virus because the rabies virus takes so long to travel up its way from the entry site and up the axon of the nerves to the brain.
+What’s different from this vaccine as compared to many others is that you get it after you encounter the virus, so post-exposure prophylaxis.
+Altogether about 50 million people are treated this way each year.
+The reason that this works for this virus is that the rabies virus takes so long to travel up its way from the entry site and up the axon of the nerves to the brain.

 (20:52 – 21:06)

-So it’s important to get the vaccine after you get bit, but it’s also crucial that you do it right away before symptoms occur.
+And so it’s important to get the vaccine after you get bit, but it’s also important that you do it right away before symptoms occur.
 Yeah, you need to do it right away and before symptoms occur.
 That can’t be underlined enough.

 (21:07 – 21:28)

-In all human records, there are only about 15 people who have survived rabies after developing symptoms.
-And you asked how many people die a year from this.
+In all of human record, there are only about 15 people who have survived rabies after developing symptoms.
+And you said how many people are dying a year from this?
 Yes.
 No, how many?
 Like 15 million?
 No, about 17,500 now.

 (21:28 – 21:36)

 17,500 people a year are dying from this.
-Even with that much occurring every year, only 15 people have survived.
+And even with that much occurring every year, only 15 people total have survived.
 Yes, it used to be much higher.

 (21:37 – 21:45)

-It used to be hundreds of thousands of people, not more than that.
-This is almost essentially a 100% fatal disease once symptoms occur.
+I mean, it used to be hundreds of thousands of people, not more than that.
+This is almost essentially 100% fatal disease once symptoms occur.
 Yeah.

 (21:46 – 22:06)

-The most well-known case of somebody surviving rabies after symptoms have occurred was a case involving a young woman named Gina.
-She underwent what is now known as the Milwaukee Protocol.
-And so what’s interesting about rabies is it doesn’t damage the neurons.
+Probably the most well-known case of somebody surviving rabies after symptoms have occurred was a case involving a young woman named Gina.
+And she underwent what is now known as the Milwaukee Protocol.
+And so what’s interesting about rabies is it doesn’t actually damage the neurons.

 (22:07 – 22:20)